temporalio/documentation/docs/java/activities.md

 If an Activity times out, the last heartbeat `details` will be included in the thrown `ActivityTimeoutException` which can be caught by the calling Workflow.
 The Workflow then can use the `details` information to pass to the next Activity invocation if needed.

-In the case of Activity retries, the last Heartbeat's `details` are available and can be extracted from the last fail attempt using `Activity.getExecutionContext().heartbeat(Class<V> detailsClass)`
+In the case of Activity retries, the last Heartbeat's `details` are available and can be extracted from the last fail attempt using `Activity.getExecutionContext().getHeartbeatDetails(Class<V> detailsClass)`

 Following is an example of using Activity heartbeat: